-Dear Mr. Electrician: What can I do for lightning protection for my TV and telephone lines?
+Dear Mr. Electrician: What can I do for grounding TV and telephone in my house.
+I want to have good lightning protection.
 My neighbor was blown out of her chair when lightning hit her TV.
 How can I prevent that from happening to me?

 The photos below depict an actual job of mine correcting the grounding for a 1940’s single family detached house.